uzzielperez/lhcbAIxprt/README.md

 ---

-*Built for LHCb operational excellence and shifter empowerment* 🔬⚡
+*Built for  operational excellence and shifter empowerment* 🔬⚡